StevenBlack/vocab/million-dollar-words.md

 ### transmogrify
 To change in form or appearance, usually much for the worse.
-Dr. Jekyll transmogrified into Mr. Hyde.
-A simple project can transmogrify into a convoluted disaster when your boss's boss decides to change the objectives.

 ### tremulous